 Read more:Corcovado National Park

 At least 2 liters of water, hiking backpack, bug spray, sunscreen, hiking shoes, comfortable hiking clothes, flashlight, snacks, trash bags, towel, mosquito net, sandals, and a rain coat.

-Park's entrance and accommodation fees, shared transportation both ways from Puerto Jiménez (if you are 2 people, the transport included is from La Palma), local naturalist guide, 3 meals at La Tarde (dinner, breakfast and lunch-box), 3 meals at La Sirena Station (dinner, breakfast, lunch and a snack) bunk beds with sheets, pillow, and mosquito net.
+Park's entrance and accommodation fees, shared transportation both ways from Puerto Jiménez (if you are 2 people, the transport included is from La Palma), local naturalist guide, 3 meals at La Tarde (dinner, breakfast and lunch-box), 2 meals at La Sirena Station (dinner, breakfast) bunk beds with sheets, pillow, and mosquito net.